Surface plasmon lifetime in metal nanoshells: Introduction

+where $v_{F}$ is the electron Fermi velocity (hereafter we set $\hbar=1$) and $L$ is the effective mean free path of ballistic electrons confined in a hard-wall potential well, while the phenomenological constant $A$, measured in the range $0.3-1.5$ \cite{kreibig-book}, accounts for surface potential, electron spillover, and dielectric environment effects.
+Note that, for nonspherical NPs, the SP damping by interband excitations can complicate the LD size dependence.
+For example, absorption spectra for gold nanorods \cite{mulvaney-prl02,hartland-pccp06} and nanoshells \cite{halas-prb02,klar-nl04} show overall narrowing of the SP resonance that is redshifted away from the interband transitions onset.
+At the same time, recent systematic studies of scattering spectra of single silver nanoprisms \cite{vanduyne-jpcc12}, gold nanorods \cite{vallee-nl13}, and gold nanodisks \cite{schatz-nl15} revealed significant discrepancies with Eq. (\ref{ld_old}), while no size-dependence was detected for the SP resonance width of single gold nanoshells \cite{halas-nl04}, implying that LD is shunted by the bulk SP damping even for relatively thin shells.

 There is also a physical argument that renders Eq.~(\ref{ld_old}) invalid for nanostructures of general shape.
-Indeed, LD is a \textit{many-body} phenomenon, rather than a single-particle one, and it involves the SP own electric field by which an electron-pair is excited.
-Therefore, the SP lifetime must be highly sensitive to the field \textit{magnitude} inside the NP.
-Note that for a solid sphere, the SP electric field magnitude is a frequency-dependent constant that is independent of NP radius.
-This is the reason why Eq.~(\ref{ld_old}) holds remarkably well for spherical NP in a very wide range of their radii, from several tens of nm down to nanometer-sized small clusters \cite{kreibig-book}.
-In contrast, for other NP shapes, the magnitude of SP electric field inside the NP can change with NP size.
-As we show below, the latter effect can, in fact, be much stronger than surface scattering contribution, resulting in a drastically different, from Eq.~(\ref{ld_old}), SP damping rate.
+Indeed, the rate of electron-pair excitation by the SP local field must be sensitive to the field distribution in the NP.
+Note that for a solid sphere, the dipole SP electric field in the NP is uniform and size independent, which is the reason Eq.~(\ref{ld_old}) holds well for spherical NPs in a very wide size range \cite{kreibig-book}.
+However, in the general case, the local field distribution depends strongly on NP size or shape, so that the simple picture implied by Eq.~(\ref{ld_old}) fails.
+Below we demonstrate that the effect of field distribution leads to a drastically different size and shape dependence of the LD decay rate in a nanostructure than that implied by Eq.~(\ref{ld_old}).

-In this paper, we calculate the LD of bright SP modes in a metal nanoshell with dielectric core.
-We demostrate that in the limit of \textit{thin} nanoshell, the LD rate \textit{vanishes} linearly with the nanoshell thickness $d$.
-Furthermore, for small overall nanoshell sizes, SP lifetime exhibits \textit{quantum beats} as a function of shell thickness, caused by the interference between electron scattering amplitudes near inner and outer nanoshell boundaries.
-We also show that despite the redshift of the SP frequency, the nanoshell quality factor \textit{increases} with decreasing $d$.
-The latter finding indicates that, with appropriate choice of geometry, the quantum-size limitations imposed on plasmonics can be sidelined, and the quantum yield of even small plasmonic devices can be made limited only by the Ohmic losses.
+In this paper, we present a quantum-mechanical calculation of the LD rate for bright SP modes in a metal nanoshell (NS) with a dielectric core.
+We find that, with decreasing NS thickness $d$, the LD rate decreases as well, in sharp contrast to the surface scattering model \cite{kreibig-zp75,ruppin-pss76,schatz-cpl83,schatz-jcp03,moroz-jpcc08} predicting an increase of $\Gamma$ as the effective mean free path is reduced.
+Furthermore, for small overall NS sizes, the SP LD rate exhibits \textit{quantum beats} as a function of shell thickness caused by the interference between electron scattering amplitudes from the inner and outer NS boundaries.